grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 </CodeGroup>

-### Example with named requests
+### Example object with named properties

-Finally, you can also send in named requests by using an object instead of an array as the parameter to http.batch().
-In the following example we do this, and we also show that it is possible to mix string URLs and request objects
+Finally, you can also send in named requests by using an object instead of an array as the parameter to `http.batch()`.
+This example mixes string URLs and request objects.

 <CodeGroup labels={[]}>